Christian Landu Landu: Club career

+Viking

 Landu Landu was born in Stavanger and started his career in local club Tasta, before he joined Viking in 2005.
 He trained with the Viking first-team for the first time in 2006, and later, while still a youth player, began training with the first team every day.
 Egil Østenstad described him as a talented player.

 He made his debut for the Viking first team as substitute in a Norwegian Premier League match on 3 August 2008, and started his first full-game against Sandefjord in Sandefjord.
 In the 2009 season he made 4 appearances for the first team, with another 12 following in the 2010 season.

 In November 2009 the player's agent claimed he was on trial at Liverpool.

+Bryne

+After his contract with Sandnes Ulf expired, Landu Landu signed a two-year contract with Bryne, starting from the 2023 season.